decodrtechnologies/Data-Science/MNIST classification using Keras/readme.md

 # Acknowledgements:
 More details about the dataset, including algorithms that have been tried on it and their levels of success, can be found at [Yann Lecun](http://yann.lecun.com/exdb/mnist/index.html).
-The dataset is made available under a Creative Commons Attribution-Share Alike 3.0 license.
-[License](https://creativecommons.org/licenses/by-sa/3.0/)
+The dataset is made available under a Creative Commons Attribution-Share Alike 3.0 [License](https://creativecommons.org/licenses/by-sa/3.0/).